- Symptoms of viral tonsillitis

 - decision about treatment depending on the result

-How long does it take for angina and when the patient stops infecting?
+How long does it take for tonsillitis and when the patient stops infecting?

 - the period from infection to the first symptoms is 1-6 days,